Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

   * - AnyKeyPress
     - \*prompt

-    - Allows the caller to make any keypress to continue the call.
+    - Prompts the caller to make any keypress to continue the call.

   * - NumberQuestion
     - \*prompt